data-apis/array-api/spec/verification_test_suite.md

 is still a work in progress.** It can be found at
 <https://github.com/data-apis/array-api-tests>.

-It is important to note that while the aim of the array api test suite is to cover as much as the spec as possible, there are necessarily some aspects of the spec that are not covered by the test suite, typically because they are impossible to effectively test.
+It is important to note that while the aim of the array API test suite is to cover as much of the spec as possible, there are necessarily some aspects of the spec that are not covered by the test suite, typically because they are impossible to effectively test.
 Furthermore, if the test suite appears to diverge in any way from what the spec documents say, this should be considered